hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 tell you what reforms are necessary for them.
 In matters concerning them, who are you?

-Who reduced the Bhângis and the Pariahs to their present degraded condition?
+Who reduced the Bhāngis and the Pariahs to their present degraded condition?
 Heartlessness in our behaviour and at the same time preaching wonderful Advaitism — is it not adding insult to injury?